 Once an employee has been converted to a permanent full or part-time role, they may only revert to casual employment by written agreement with their employer and their employer must not reduce their hours or otherwise prejudice them.

-If you unsure whether you a have a right to convert your casual position to a permanent part-time or full-time position, you can call us on 1800 RES 123 or follow link https://calendly.com/genevieve123 to book an obligation-free 15 minute chat with one of our lawyers.
+If you unsure whether you a have a right to convert your casual position to a permanent part-time or full-time position, you can call us on 1800 RES 123 or follow link employment contract review.